 The online help currently available with Natural Studio contains only the Natural for Windows documentation and the SPoD client documentation.

-Therefore this online help may describe Natural features which are not or not yet supported on the Linux platform.
+Therefore this online help may describe Natural features which are not or not yet supported on the mainframe platform.

-Natural features that are available only on Linux are missing.
+Natural features that are available only on mainframes are missing.

-Particularly in the sections dealing with the Natural programming language, minor but important differences due to hardware platforms, operating systems, etc. may exist.
+Particularly in the sections dealing with the Natural programming language, minor but important differences due to hardware platforms, operating systems, TP monitors, etc. may exist.

-We ask you to refer to the Natural for Linux documentation set for full details.
+We ask you to refer to the Natural for Mainframes documentation set for full details.